I can’t even begin to tell you the amount of self-hatred and emotional battery that I see in sugar and food addiction recovery groups on Facebook.

 I’m simply saying this:

 Why?
 Because that’s a stressful, uncomfortable feeling and it’s exactly that same stress that leads to the using food as a drug problem to begin with.
+Instead, try to find a way to break the cycle of negativity.
+Be kinder to yourself.
+Seek help for your anxiety and stress, this may be through therapy or this may be through other remedies like medication or a product from a marijuana delivery dc.

-So it is your sacred spiritual duty to break this chain right now.
+It is your sacred spiritual duty to break this chain right now.

 End the violence.